-(1) To be considered for admission, students must normally have achieved a GPA 3.3 for Alberta residents, 3.5 for Non-Alberta residents, on a minimum of ★60. ★30 must be taken during one Fall/Winter.
+To be considered for admission, students must normally have achieved a GPA 3.3 for Alberta residents, 3.5 for Non-Alberta residents.
+As many full terms as required will be included in the calculation of the CGPA to reach the total of at least ★60. ★30 must be taken during one academic year (Sept-April).